neos/doctools/Quickstart/Index.rst

 	 * @scope singleton
 	 */
 	class CoffeeBeanRepository extends \TYPO3\FLOW3\Persistence\Repository {

+Because PHP doesn't support the concept of annotations natively, we are using doc comments which are parsed by an annotation parser in FLOW3.

 FLOW3's object management detects the ``@scope singleton`` annotation and takes care of all the details.
 All you need to do in order to get the right ``CoffeeBeanRepository``